GavinMcWhinnie/pandoc-math/docs/Usage/filter.md

 > NOTE: **Specifying metadata**
 >
-> To get support for amsthm environments, you will need to specify the theorem options
+> To get support for amsthm environments, you will need to specify the amsthm theoren names, styles,
-> manually in a YAML file and pass this to the `--metadata-file` option.
-An example
+> and shared/parent counters options manually in a YAML file and pass this to the `--metadata-file`
-> of such a metadata file can be found [here](../examples/Example paper/metadata.yaml).
+> option.
+An example of such a metadata file can be found [here](../examples/Example paper/metadata.yaml).